HMS Gleaner (J83): Design and description

 The Halcyon class designed as a replacement for the preceding Hunt class and varied in size and propulsion.
 Gleaner displaced 830 LT at standard load and 1350 LT at deep load.
 The ship had an overall length of 245 ft 3 in, a beam of 33 ft 6 in and a draught of 8 ft 9 in.

 She was powered by two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 1750 shp and gave a maximum speed of 16.5 kn.
 Gleaner carried a maximum of 252 LT of fuel oil that gave her a range of 6000 nmi at 10 kn.
 The ship's complement consisted of 80 officers and ratings.

 Gleaner was armed with two QF 4-inch (10.2 cm) anti-aircraft guns.
 She was also equipped with eight .303 in machine guns.
 Later in her career, the rear 4-inch gun mount was removed as were most of the .303 machine guns, one quadruple mount for Vickers .50 machine guns was added as were up to four single or twin mounts for 20 mm Oerlikon AA guns.
 For escort work, her minesweeping gear could be exchanged for around 40 depth charges.

 Construction and career

 Gleaner was completed by William Gray & Company, Hartlepool, as a survey vessel, but she was converted into a minesweeper when the war began.

-On 12 February 1940, Gleaner sank German U-boat U-33 (55°25′N 05°07′W) using depth charges and deck gun.
+On 12 February 1940, Gleaner sank German U-boat U-33 (55°25′N 05°07′W) using depth charges and deck gun in the Firth of Clyde.
 The captain was Lt.Cdr.
 H. P. Price, RN.
 The British seized some materials from the U-boat, including Enigma machine rotors VI and VII, whose wirings were unknown at the time.
 The seizure was one of the "pinches" that aided the cryptanalysis of the Enigma.

 The British merchant ship Astra II was torpedoed and sunk.
 The ship rescued 20 survivors on 29 August 1940 (56°09′N 12°14′W).
 Gleaner rescued 68 survivors from the torpedoed Empire Tourist on 4 March 1944 (73°25′N 22°11′E).
 She was sold for scrap in 1950.